 REQ-ML_CTX -1: The MLT MnS producer should have a capability to identify and monitor the ML context, as well as to inform the MnS consumer about observed changes in ML context.

-REQ-ML_CTX-2: The MLT MnS producer should have a capability for an authorized MnS consumer to configure or read the measurement scope of an ML entity for ML training.
+REQ-ML_CTX-2: The MLT MnS producer should have a capability for an authorized MnS consumer to configure or read the measurement scope of an ML model for ML training.

-REQ-ML_CTX-3: The 3GPP Management system should have a capability for an authorized MnS consumer to configure or read the validity scope of an ML entity for AI/ML inference.
+REQ-ML_CTX-3: The 3GPP Management system should have a capability for an authorized MnS consumer to configure or read the validity scope of an ML model for AI/ML inference.

-REQ-ML_CTX-4: The MnS producer responsible for interface configuration should have a capability for an authorized MnS consumer to read the ML entity's inference prepared scope that defines the network scope within which the ML entity is prepared to be in standby mode in preparation for elevating to active mode.
+REQ-ML_CTX-4: The MnS producer responsible for interface configuration should have a capability for an authorized MnS consumer to read the ML model's inference prepared scope that defines the network scope within which the ML model is prepared to be in standby mode in preparation for elevating to active mode.

 5.1.7.4 Possible solutions

-5.1.7.4.1 MLContext <<datatype>> on MLEntity
+5.1.7.4.1 MLContext <<datatype>> on MLModel

-The IOC MLContext is a <<datatype>> attribute on the MLEntity.
+The IOC MLContext is a <<datatype>> attribute on the MLModel.
 The MLContext is notifiable, so that any interested party can subscribe to a notification on the MLContext.

 When there is a change in the MLContext, e.g. as observed from the statistical properties of data, the notification is sent to the entity that subscribed to the notification.